Heysham explosion: Man jailed for killing boy, 2, in gas blast

 It left two neighbouring terraced houses severely damaged and a further 55 properties in the area were also affected.

-Greenham had cut a gas pipe in his own house and planned to steal the pipework and the gas meter was also found to have been bypassed in order to steal gas, Lancashire Police said.
+Greenham had cut a gas pipe in his own house while drunk and under the influence of drugs in the early hours of the morning and planned to steal the pipework, the court heard.

+The gas meter was also found to have been bypassed in order to steal gas, Lancashire Police said.

 Detectives said he was intent on selling the cut pipes for scrap metal and had boasted to witnesses that he would make £400 to buy a car.